ANRGUSC/Jupiter/docs/source/Jdeploy.rst

 Step 8 : Create the Namespaces
 ------------------------------

-You need to create three difference namespaces in your Kubernetes cluster that will be dedicated to the profiler, WAVE, and CIRCE deployments, respectively.
+You need to create difference namespaces in your Kubernetes cluster that will be dedicated to the DRUPE, execution profiler, scheduler mapper, and CIRCE deployments, respectively.
 You can create these namespaces commands similar to the following:

 .. code-block:: bash
     :linenos:

+     kubectl create namespace johndoe-profiler
+     kubectl create namespace johndoe-exec
+     kubectl create namespace johndoe-mapper
      kubectl create namespace johndoe-circe
-     kubectl create namespace johndoe-profiler
-     kubectl create namespace johndoe-wave

 .. warning:: You also need to change the respective lines in the ``jupiter_config.py`` file.